Making community living Accessible: the Abbeyfield approach

 • Specialist dementia support

 Safety & Security On-site staff.
 Secure entry and emergency call systems.
 On-site staff presence and 24hr emergency cover.
 Fully CQC regulated and monitored safe environment.
-Secure, dementia-friendly navigation and safety.
+Fully CQC regulated, dementia-friendly navigation and safety.

 Predictability of monthly costs Medium High High High